Why Bitcoin Has Value

 To give something value we don’t just want it to be useful, but we also want a bit of scarcity about the product as well.

-When reading the following try not to look at it from the point of view of someone in a first world country with a bank account, credit cards and a PayPal account.
+When reading the following try not to look at it from the point of view of someone in a first world country with online banking and a couple of credit cards.
 These are all handy things to have.

 I believe the unique uses for Bitcoin will continue to expand as we learn more about it.
 At the moment a lot of people spend a lot of time comparing Bitcoin to Gold or comparing Bitcoin to a currency.
 Just like in the past people used to compare motor cars with the horse and cart.
 To quote from Andreas, "who really gives a shit if Bitcoin is used as a currency or as a store of value."
 Great but I am also interested in other uses as well that we have not thought of yet.